CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - It fetches the result set of the `bindParam()` method.

-- It duplicates the name placeholders in the `bindParam()` method.
+- It duplicates the named placeholders in the `bindParam()` method.

 /// type=MS, answer=[2,3,5]

-Which statements correctly describe the code on line 16 of `student.php`?
+Which statements correctly describe the code on line 15 of `student.php`?

 - It queries the SQL statement.